freeflowuniverse/herolib/lib/data/doctree/README.md

 # Doctree Module

-The `doctree` module is a V language library designed for scanning, processing, and exporting collections of documents.
-It provides a structured way to manage document-based content, making it suitable for generating documentation, building static websites, or processing any content organized into collections.

-## Purpose

 The primary goal of this module is to transform structured document collections into a format suitable for various outputs.
 It handles the complexities of finding collections, loading their content, processing includes, definitions, and macros, and exporting the final result while managing assets like images and files.

 ## Key Concepts